African College of Commerce and Technology

-African College of Commerce and Technology (abbreviated ACCT) is a private tertiary educational institution focusing on business, management, entrepreneurship, technical and information communication technology courses located in Kabale District, Uganda.
-The programs ACCT offers are examined by different examinations bodies in Uganda like the Uganda Business and Technical Examinations Board (UBTEB).
-The college is both day and boarding and students are of both genders.
+African College of Commerce and Technology (abbreviated ACCT) is a private tertiary educational institution focusing on business, management, entrepreneurship, technical, and information and communication technology courses located in Kabale District, Uganda.
+The programs ACCT offers are examined by different examination bodies in Uganda, like the Uganda Business and Technical Examinations Board (UBTEB).
+The college is both day and boarding, and students are of both genders.

 History

 African College of Commerce and Technology was established and commissioned as a business education institution under the name African College of Commerce on 14 April 1986.
 It was registered and recognized by the Ministry of Education in Uganda in June 1986.
 The college had its first graduation ceremony in 1990.